 What to Look For

 - Insulation is rated by its R-value.
-“R” is the resistance and the higher an insulation’s R-value, the more efficiently it resists the transfer of heat from one area to another.
+“R” is the resistance and the higher an insulation’s R-value, the more efficiently it resists the transfer of heat from one side to the other.
 RSI-value is the metric variant, while R-value is based on imperial measurement.

 - The bare minimum the basement should have is R-12, for 100% of the space.